kercheval/GradleCMPlugin/README.md

 explicitly (this would be 'git push origin --tags' for git users).
 The buildversiontag task always depends on the buildversion task and will use variables created in buildversion task for tag output.

+The tag and comment inserted into VCS will be output when the --info command line option is used on the gradle command line.

 ###Build Version Quick Start